I start things. That's where the fun is

 My only regrets are that I never tried for Jægerkorpset or went off on an artistic tangent.
 Instead I stayed a geek and embraced it fully.

 I cook seriously.
 I play golf badly and don't mind.
 I do yoga and walk a lot.
-In the evenings I build things.
-Vibe coding has become a quiet obsession, some of it for Naia, some of it just because.
 I read a lot, watch films, and when I want to be completely alone with a world, I game.
 All of it tends to pull me into obscure niche areas most people walk straight past.

 My wife is good at taking me to places I wouldn't find myself: exhibitions, bars, pueblos and corners of Madrid I'd walk straight past.